 Radiation detection badges do not just give peace of mind to employees who work around radiation but also to their employers.
 By utilizing badges and monitoring radiation appropriately, the likelihood of illness due to radiation exposure is low.
 When radiation is within safe limits, employees will be less likely to develop complications due to their work.
 Therefore, they will be less likely to sue their employer for a hazardous workplace.
 Additionally, having employees wear radiation detection badges ensures that the employer does their due diligence to keep their workers safe.

 Are Radiation Detection Badges Important?
-Wearing radiation detection badges can protect you, your employees and your practice from potential lawsuits.
+Wearing radiation detection badges can protect you, your employees, and your practice from potential lawsuits.
 Recently I (Paul) was at a vet conference when I met a vet tech.
-As we talked she mentioned that she is the one that typically does the x-ray’s in her office.
-She mentioned that she had worked in the office for over 20 years and seldom wears anything to shield her from the radiation.
-When asked about dosimeter or radiation badges to measure the scatter ionizing radiation, she laughed.
-Often, I think about the conversation, the potential impact the cumulative radiation will have on her body and how wearing a radiation detection badge is critical to her safety.
+As we talked, she mentioned that she is the one that typically does the x-ray’s in her office.
+She mentioned that she had worked in the office for over 20 years and seldom wore anything to shield her from the radiation.
+When asked about dosimeters or radiation badges to measure the scatter ionizing radiation, she laughed.
+Often, I think about the conversation, the potential impact the cumulative radiation will have on her body, and how wearing a radiation detection badge is critical to her safety.

-Why are dosimeter or radiation detection badges important to wear for medical workers?
-The field of radiology has inarguably revolutionized the diagnostic measures in medicine.
-From the accidental discovery of X-rays by Wilhelm in 1895 to the present day, radiology has excelled a great deal.
+Why are dosimeters or radiation detection badges important to wear for medical workers?
+The field of radiology has inarguably revolutionized diagnostic measures in medicine.
+From the accidental discovery of X-rays by Wilhelm in 1895 to the present day, radiology has excelled greatly.
 Artificial Intelligence (AI) in Radiology has now created new arenas for diagnostic medicine.
 While these advancements have improved efficiency and increased diagnostic capacity, we still may be making compromises with the health of individuals such as radiologists, lab operators, and other staff exposed to ionizing radiation.

 Basic Interventions for Reducing Radiation Exposure